 Benefits of Stress Reduction and Breathwork for Heart Health

 While heart health depends on many factors, including diet, lifestyle and family history, reducing stress through controlled breathing techniques may help promote heart health.
-Chronic stress has been linked to an increased risk of cardiovascular diseases, including hypertension and heart disease.5 While more research is needed on the physiologic effects of breathwork, both with and without meditation, practicing controlled or slow paced breathing may help reduce stress levels and promote cardiovascular health.1,2,3,4
+Chronic stress has been linked to an increased risk of cardiovascular diseases, including hypertension and heart disease.5 While more research is needed on the physiologic effects of breathwork, both with and without meditation, practicing controlled or slow paced breathing may help reduce stress levels and support cardiovascular health.1,2,3,4

 A Breathing Exercise for Stress Relief